evanharmon1/harmon-ops/README.md

 - cmd shell
 - Git Bash
 **Need to clone `windows` branch on windows machines due to file path incompatibilities in the mac folder.
 The `windows` branch just omits the mac folder.**

+### Docker Developer Environment on Windows
+- In order to get the dockerVol shared/mounted folder working inside running docker containers, Docker settings need to share the local C drive.
+Sometimes a restart is required.
+Sometimes you need to make sure to confirm any pop up windows about sharing volumes.
+I think I solved some problems by putting my docker-compose and dockerVol at the C:/ root level on Windows systems.